 - Beginning January 1, 2014, the 2013 California Green Building Standards Code (CALGreen) became effective for new buildings and certain addition or alteration projects throughout California.
 The City of Sonoma adopted and amended CALGreen as part of the City’s Municipal Code to require CALGreen+Tier 1 level of compliance for all new buildings.

-- The Building Department offers Expedited Permitting for One and Two-Family Dwellings and for Electric Vehicle Charging Stations.
+- The Building Department offers Expedited Permitting for Solar for One and Two-Family Dwellings and for Electric Vehicle Charging Stations.

 - In 2015, the City replaced 1,100 streetlights with energy efficient LED fixtures.
 The project will reduce the CO2 greenhouse gas output by 180,000 pounds a year and save the city about $70,000 annually in energy costs.